 - For me, it’s closer to my Production container stack

 - It’s not actually docker - so there’s a risk of hitting compatibility issues in comparison to e.g. how things are behaving in CI, perhaps

 - It’s a little bit of a faff to get working with a private container registry in particular

 - It seems to take a bit longer to startup than Minikube / Docker Desktop.
 This is pretty anecdotal though, and not particularly impactful to me day-to-day

 Updated 14/01/2022: So we’re done right?
 Lima + nerdctl does the trick?
-As mentioned back at the top - whilst that was my preferred option for a while, I’ve recently discovered Rancher Desktop, and it’s latest version (0.7+) introduced Apple Silicon support.
-This is the option I ran with for a decent period of time, until discovering colima and switching to that as described near the top of the article.
+As mentioned back at the top - whilst that was my preferred option for a while, I ended up discovering Rancher Desktop, and from version 0.7 it introduced Apple Silicon support.
+This was the option I ran with for a decent period of time, until discovering colima and switching to that as described near the top of the article.